foretspaisibles/anvil/doc/AnvilTemplate.md

 ```

 This creates a new directory, initialises it as a git repository and
-populates it with a few infrastructure related files, like a minimal
+populates it with files associated with the selected build-system.
-configure script.

 This command is interactive and asks a few questions.
 The answers to
 these questions are saved in the section `anvil` of the git